 In the first week of the intensive students are introduced to the primary responsibilities of the Film Director.
 Casting, rehearsal techniques, script, storyboarding and scene analysis, art direction and collaboration are examined and experienced by each class member.
 With the guidance of a seasoned professional, students explore and develop effective ways to lead, inspire, manage and direct the cast and crew’s creative energies in order to realize the directorial vision.

 The 2nd week is a practical laboratory that explores the process of directing both actors and the camera.
-Led by a professional director with a strong understanding of the cinematographer's job, students block, rehearse, and direct a team of professional actors in a short dramatic scene from a film they have not yet watched.
+Led by an industry professional with extensive experience in both directing and cinematography, students block, rehearse, and direct a team of professional actors in a short dramatic scene from a film they have not yet watched.
 They focus on exploring ways in which the camera and the shot design can be implemented to most effectively help tell their story.
 The goal is to explore the directorial and collaborative processes and the techniques needed to create convincing performances while also fulfilling this artistic vision, and executing the necessary mechanics of the shot.

 Among the most important things a director must understand to be successful professionally, is the dynamics of working with a producer.
 In this course students will get a chance to step into the financial and logistical world of filmmaking, and experience the perspective of the individual being tasked with bridging this world with the creative one.
 This workshop closely examines the role of the creative producer in overseeing the development and production of a project from conception to completion.
 The crucial dynamics of pitching a project and preparing a presentation to talent, financiers, studios, networks, and distributors will be explored.
-Through it all, you will be guided by a deeply-experienced producer who has shepherded many successful and award-winning films through all phases of development and production.
+Through it all, you will be guided by a deeply-experienced producer.

-Among the most pivotal parts of the director's process is working with their actors.
+Arguably the most crucial aspect of the director's job is working with their actors.
 Directors who can understand the actor's experience, and the vulnerable and risk-taking nature of performing in any scene, will be able to foster the relationship and the trust needed to create powerful and emotional performances from their cast.
 Catlin Adams is one of Hollywood’s most in-demand acting coaches.
 She has coached such actors as Nicole Kidman, Amy Adams, and Brad Pitt.
 In this intensive week, you will work with directors and actors and will participate in a series of exercises to develop the skills and focus needed to build an effective acting process.

 In the final week of the intensive, students will gain an intimate inside look into the process of a master director.
 The week combines lectures, screenings, scene analysis, and practical work.
 You become part of the crew to help (and observe) our guest director go through their process of preparing, rehearsing, photographing, and editing a scene.
-Witness the most effective implementation of scene coverage, camera moves, and how the director communicate with cast and crew to get the most out of each.
+Witness the most effective implementation of scene coverage, camera moves, and how the director communicates with cast and crew to get the most out of each.
 Students will then be afforded the opportunity to shoot original or adapted scenes of their own, under the guest director's guidance, and work with the concurrently running Editing Master class to prepare cuts for the final showcase of student work.
 The class will cover the dynamics of a director’s career path, and students will be afforded ample opportunity to gain valuable insight from the instructor on their own personal experiences, and roads to success in the world of film production.

 Students are given the option to stay for a 9th Week and utilize their broad new set of skills and knowledge to produce and direct a short, portfolio-quality commercial.
 Under the guidance of an acclaimed producer/director, students will write scripts, plan visual approaches, cast actors, scout locations, and shoot branded shorts.
 They will work with an editor to "direct" their final cuts, which will screen at the final Friday Night Showcase of student work.
 This week will afford students the opportunity to use what they've learned in the preceding nine weeks in a real and practical directorial environment, and to demonstrate and observe the skill sets they've acquired that will help them get to the next level in their career.
 Intensive students are given a discounted rate on this course.

 Please contact Registration for information on room & board fees for intensives at [email protected].